 With that in mind, even if you’re only processing a couple of orders a day, you can see how dumping all that data into your accounting system could rapidly overwhelm it.

-A2X for Shopify collects this transaction data, organises it, and then creates accurate summaries of each group.
+A2X for Shopify collects transaction data, organizes it, and then creates accurate summaries of each group that reconcile perfectly to your payouts.
 The app then exports this information into your accounting system automatically.

 By starting with a summary of your pay-outs instead of individual sales, reconciliation is easier and more accurate.
 You can compare sales from other avenues like Amazon with greater levels of accuracy and know you can rely on accurate financial data to make better business decisions.

 It’s the tool both experts and everyday people use

 Most ecommerce sellers will sell their products across several different platforms to reach different target audiences.
 This is the beauty of ecommerce – there are no boundaries – but operating in this way means multiple payment gateways can complicate things.

 - Forget about having to import data – once you’re set up, A2X will automatically recognise new pay-outs every time they appear in your bank account.

 - Make it your own – create your ideal accounting set-up by choosing the mapping of each type of transaction in your accounts chart.